MacMillan Bloedel Building

 The MacMillan Bloedel Building is a 27-storey office tower in Vancouver, British Columbia.
-The building was constructed as the head office of the forestry company MacMillan Bloedel and was designed by Erickson/Massey Architects with Francis Donaldson.
+The building was constructed as the head office of the forestry company MacMillan Bloedel and was designed by Erickson/Massey Architects.
 The partner-in-charge of design was Arthur Erickson, who conceived the building in 1965.
 Construction began in October 1966 and the building opened officially on 13 December 1968.
 The building is one of the earliest works in Erickson's catalogue and is one of Canada's outstanding examples of brutalist architecture.
 In 2021 the owners renamed the building Arthur Erickson Place, however, the original name remains in common use.

 History and design

 The origins of the MacMillan Bloedel Building lie in the 1951 merger of Bloedel Stewart and Welch with the H. R. MacMillan Export Company to form MacMillan and Bloedel Limited.
 In 1956, MacMillan and Bloedel commissioned Dominion Construction to design and build a new head office building.
 Dominion tasked its chief engineer, John McLaren, to plan the structure.
 The nine-storey MacMillan and Bloedel Building at 1199 W Pender Street was completed in 1957.
 In December 1959, MacMillan and Bloedel merged with the Power River Company to create MacMillan, Bloedel and Powell River Limited.
 After the merger, some staff from the Powell River Company moved into the MacMillan and Bloedel Building, while others were forced to use overflow space rented elsewhere.
 It soon became apparent the merged company required a new, larger head office.
 MB&PR commissioned several architects to draw proposals, but were unsatisfied with the results.
 In 1965, company chairman John Clyne approached Erickson/Massey Architects, who had risen to prominence in 1963 when they won the design competition for the new Simon Fraser University campus.
 Initially Clyne asked the architects to revise the design proposals the company had already received.
 Erickson/Massey turned down the request but asked if the company would grant them a month to come up with a new design.
 Clyne accepted their offer and Erickson devised the new concrete structure.

 The partner-in-charge of design from Erickson/Massey was Arthur Erickson, while the project architect was James Strasman.
-Procter Lemare from Francis Donaldson was the project architect, production.
+Procter Lemare from Francis Donaldson was the project architect.
 The structural engineer was Otto Safir (who had previously worked on the BC Electric Building) and mechanical engineers were Reid Crowther and Partners.
 The contractor was Laing Construction.